Myrmecology/first-day-demo/README.md

 ---

-**Built with passion for smooth, professional gameplay** 🐍✨ Happy coding
+**Built with passion for smooth, professional gameplay** 🐍✨ Happy coding I built this game for my class while we wait for our certificate